Categories

 The pattern is this, say for a file in bin/test-app.sh:

-Later in that shell script, I can refer to the resources using the $APPLICATION_ROOT variable.
+Later in that shell script, I can refer to the resources using the $home variable.
+You can call realpath on this if needed, or change to that directory if needed.

-I’ve tried various techniques to determine the real path of the bash script, the above seems to work consistently and across systems (Ubuntu, Debian, CentOS, and FreeBSD.)
+I’ve tried various techniques to determine the real path of the bash script, the above works consistently and across systems (Ubuntu, Debian, CentOS, and FreeBSD.)

 A sample stub script from running PHP Unit tests, for example: